-(c) Termination In The Event Of Executive's Death.
+- (c) Termination In The Event Of Executive's Death.
 This Agreement shall terminate immediately upon the death of Executive.
 In said event, the Company shall be required to pay Executive's estate all accrued and unpaid salary payable within ten days after the date of termination and all issued Options (whether Time Vested Options or Performance Options and whether vested or unvested) shall be accelerated and become exercisable and the Company agrees that the Options shall continue to be exercisable until the later of (x) expiration date set forth in the relevant option agreement (without regard to any provision of the Plan or option agreement providing for earlier termination) and (y) five years from the date of the Executive's death.
 In the event that this Agreement terminates as a result of Executive's death at the beginning of any calendar year and prior to the grant of any Options (whether Time Vested Options or Performance Options) with respect to such calendar year, in connection with any such termination, the Company shall issue to Executive, to the maximum extent permitted by law, a number of Options with an Option Value equal to the Option Value of the Options granted to Executive in the prior calendar year, which shall be fully vested, immediately exercisable (and shall not be subject to reduction for failure to meet Performance Objectives) and shall be exercisable for a period of ten year from the date of grant.
-In addition, the Company shall provide Executive's dependents with any benefit continuation rights as required by law.
+In addition, the Company shall provide Executive's dependents with any benefit continuation rights as required by law. - (d) Termination By Executive Without Good Reason.
+Should Executive resign or otherwise leave Executive's employment with the Company during the Term of the Agreement other than for "Good Reason" (as defined in paragraph 4(e) below), Executive must provide the Company with thirty (30) days' advance written notice ("Transition Notice").

-(d) Termination By Executive Without Good Reason Should Executive resign or otherwise leave Executive's employment with the Company during the Term of the Agreement other than for "Good Reason" (as defined in paragraph 4(e) below), Executive must provide the Company with thirty (30) days' advance written notice ("Transition Notice").
-Provided that Executive provides the required notice, the Company shall be required to pay Executive all accrued and unpaid salary and all issued vested Options (whether Time Vested Options or Performance Options) shall continue to be exercisable but any unvested Options (whether Time Vested Options or Performance Options) shall continue to be exercisable but any unvested Options (whether Time Vested Options or Performance Options) shall terminate and be of no further force and effect.
-Should the Company choose to release Executive during the three (3) month Transition Notice period, it shall pay to Executive's salary and other benefits for the remainder of the Transition Notice period and any Options that would have vested during the remainder of the Transition Notice period shall also vest but the Company shall have no further obligations to Executive thereafter.
-In the event Executive resigns without Good Reason and fails to provide Transition Notice, Executive's employment without Good Reason and without providing Transition Notice, the Company shall be relieved of its obligations to Executive under this Agreement, other than to pay Executive any salary earned to date and any unvested Options (whether Time Based Options) shall be relieved of the that and be of no further force and effect.
+Provided that Executive provides the required notice, the Company shall be required to pay Executive all accrued and unpaid salary and all issued vested Options (whether Time Vested Options or Performance Options) shall continue to be exercisable but any unvested Options (whether Time Vested Options or Performance Options) shall terminate and be of no further force and effect.
+Should the Company choose to release Executive during the three (3) month Transition Notice period, it shall pay to Executive Executive's salary and other benefits for the remainder of the Transition Notice period and any Options that would have vested during the remainder of the Transition Notice period shall also vest but the Company shall have no further obligations to Executive thereafter.
+In the event Executive resigns without Good Reason and fails to provide Transition Notice, Executive shall be in breach of this Agreement and shall be liable for damages suffered by the Company as a result of Executive's contract breach.
+Should Executive terminate Executive's employment without Good Reason and without providing Transition Notice, the Company shall be relieved of its obligations to Executive under this Agreement, other than to pay Executive any salary earned to date and any unvested Options (whether Time Based Options or Performance Based Options) shall terminate and be of no further force and effect.
 In addition, the Company shall provide Executive with any benefit continuation rights as required by law.